Do Not Go Gentle Into That Good....Eh, Screw It: Accolades

 TVLine named Noel Fisher as an honorable mention for the "Performer of the Week" for the week of February 20, 2021, for his performance in the episode.
 The site wrote, "As far as fathers go, Shameless Mickey definitely does not have the best one in his homophobic dad — but their tumultuous relationship did give way to one of Noel Fisher's best scenes ever in Sunday's episode.
-When his father Terry ended up wheelchair-bound and abandoned on the front lawn of his home, Mickey grabbed his gun and stomped over to take care of his old man once and for all.
+When his father Terry ended up relying a wheelchair and abandoned on the front lawn of his home, Mickey grabbed his gun and stomped over to take care of his old man once and for all.
 But as he pointed the weapon at Terry's chest, Fisher's expression started to shift from anger to something far more emotionally complex, his eyes filling with unshed tears.
 However, even years of abuse and pent-up feelings about what his father put him through couldn't make Mickey pull the trigger.
 Mickey proved himself to be the better man, and Fisher proved that even after 11 seasons, he can still bring impressive new depths to his character."